-- (1) After the Master's examination is passed, a Master's certificate is issued, bearing the same date as the diploma.
+(1) After the master's examination is passed, a master's certificate is issued, bearing the same date as the diploma.
 It certifies the conferment of the academic degree "Master of Arts".
-The degree certificate is signed by - the dean of the Heidelberg University Faculty of Theology, - the rector of one of the universities of applied sciences involved, - the chairperson of the examinations board. - (2) The degree certificate bears the seals of the universities involved.
+The degree certificate is signed by

+- the dean of the Heidelberg University Faculty of Theology, - the rector of one of the universities of applied sciences involved, - the chairperson of the examination committee.

+(2) The degree certificate bears the seals of the universities involved.